bitfield/RustBooks/README.md

 <img src="https://images.manning.com/360/480/resize/book/9/57fa437-06ef-4a02-8070-bc33e0800c87/Gruber-HI.png" width="120px" />

 Rust Web Development is a hands-on guide to building server-based web applications with Rust.
 If you’ve built web servers using Java, C#, or PHP, you’ll instantly fall in love with the performance and development experience Rust delivers.
-This book shows you how to work efficiently using pure Rust, along with important Rust libraries such as tokio for async runtimes, warp for web servers and APIs, and reqwest to run external HTTP requests.
+This book shows you how to work efficiently using pure Rust, along with important Rust libraries such as Tokio for async runtimes, `warp` for web servers and APIs, and `reqwest` to run external HTTP requests.

 You can hand this book over to your newly hired developer and onboard them with this book.
 It contains very practical examples and patterns, and serves as a solid foundation for future exploration into the topic.